-Finally, you will bake your oranges for 4 – 6 hours, flipping them every 30 minutes.
+Finally, you’ll bake your oranges for 2 – 6 hours at 200 degrees, flipping them every 30 minutes.
 This project is mostly hands-off, except for the fact that you need to be available to flip the oranges.
 If you don’t flip them periodically, they won’t dry evenly and could potentially burn.

 Just check every time you flip to see if they are becoming slightly glassy like a stained window.
 Once they are, they’re done!
 Your dried oranges will continue to dry out over the next month or so.

 You can choose one of two baking methods:

 Place the oranges in a single layer on top of a wire rack placed on a cookie sheet.
 Having the warm oven air circulating all around the citrus slices will allow them to dry slightly more quickly.